GABETROLL/holbertonschool-shell/init_files_variables_and_expansions/README.md

 	4: List all global variables
 	5: List all local variables of script 5 using 'set' command without any options
-	6: Create a new local variable using 'set'
+	6: Create a new local variable